slafs/sentry-docker/CONTRIBUTING.md

 This directory has to contain at least one file called ``fig.yml`` which should define at least one service called ``test``.
+This service should define a container which will run the check whether or not your feature works with this image.
+This could be any script like a simple netcat (nc) call to check if a port is open on a given host.

 To run the tests you have to install fig: